How healthy is your love life right now?

 If you really want to make the marriage work, you will have to understand each other’s differences.
 That is why it is advised for you to completely know your spouse for it to be easier for you to accept each other’s strengths and weaknesses.
 And when you find that he or she is lacking on this part or that, be sure to let him or her feel and that you empathize.
 That is does not make him or her less of a person and it would not hinder him or her from becoming a good husband or wife.

 - [Abiola says: Yes!
-Don't let their triggers trigger you.
+Don’t let their triggers trigger you.
 Even if you get angry and turn away, come back and be there.
-Have the cojones to be the last man or woman standing -- for yourself and for your Savannah Ellis is an infidelity and life coach in Las Vegas.
-She also does relationship coaching in different cities and states in the US, UK and Australia.
+Have the cojones to be the last man or woman standing — for yourself and for your relationship.
+If you can’t do that then long term love is maybe not for you.]

 Find more of my “Love Class: relationship healing advice columns here.

 - Married to Medicine: Lessons in Self Esteem

 - Yoga to Heal Breakups and Bad Relationships

 - Rolfing: Is It Just Deep Tissue Massage for Healing?